itsmistad/CryptoTrader/README.md

 ```
 - [<FILE> <LINES>] <INFO>
 ```
-- For both titles and descriptions, start with the words "Updated", "Added", "Removed" when applicable.
+- For both titles and descriptions, start with the words "Updated", "Added", "Removed" when applicable AND end every line with a period.
-- Only create a pull-request from *dev* to *master* when a new, valuable feature or hotfix is ready for deployment.
+- Create a pull request from *dev* to *master* at some point in your development.
+The earlier, the better.
+- Pull requests should be tailored for the user's understanding.
+Avoid technicalities and jargon when possible.
+- Pull requests should have an assignee (yourself), label, and project before being created.
+The reviewer can be set later.
+- Add bugs/issues using the (Issues Tracker)[https://github.com/itsmistad/CryptoTrader/issues].
+They'll automatically be added to the (To-do column)[https://github.com/itsmistad/CryptoTrader/projects/1].
+- Track the progress of your pull requests in the (board)[https://github.com/itsmistad/CryptoTrader/projects/1].
+Done and Graveyard columns are automated.